andersganander/record_store/README.md

 ### Imagery
 The images used on the REAL Records web site are chosen to re-create the atmosphere of the real store.
 Nice images of vinyl records and vinyl players.

-### Colours
+### Colors
 The colors used on the site are mainly black, white and red.
 Black is the natural and most common color of a vinyl record and therefore seems like a natural choice.
 It is used as a background color in the navigation bar and in the footer.
+Red is used for headings and for links in navbar and footer.
+White is used as the background color for text on record cards, event cards and the text on the landing page.

 ### Fonts
 The font Courier New is used in all texts and alson in headings and links in the nav bar.
 It's chosen for it's authenticity and it's retro feeling.